spammer4/monorepo/README.md

-# monorepo
+# typescript-base
-This is a monorepo
+This repo is the starting point for my typescript projects.

+Feel free to clone.